-9. Incense clock: The incense clock is popularly associated with China.
-However, the incense clock is believed to have originated in India, at least in its fundamental form if not function since incense itself was introduced to China by India in the early centuries CE, along with the spread of Buddhism by travelling monks.
+9. Incense Clock: The incense clock is popularly associated with China.
+However, the incense clock is believed to have originated in India, at least in its fundamental form if not function since incense itself was introduced to China by India in the early centuries CE, along with the spread of Buddhism by traveling monks.

-10. India ink: The source of the carbon pigment used in India ink was India.
+10. India Ink: The source of the carbon pigment used in India ink was India.
 In India, the carbon black from which India ink was produced was obtained by burning bones, tar, pitch, and other substances.
-Ink itself has been used in India since at least the 4th century BCE.
+The ink itself has been used in India since at least the 4th century BCE.
 Masi was an early ink in India.
 Masi was an admixture of several chemical components.

 12. Ludo: ‘Pachisi’ originated in India by the 6th century.
 The earliest evidence of this game in India is the depiction of boards on the caves of Ajanta.
 This game was played by the Mughal emperors of India; most notable being Akbar.
 Akbar played living Pachisi using girls from his harem.
 A variant of this game, called Ludo, came to be introduced to England during the British Raj.